sancarn/stdVBA-examples/Examples/ConsoleUserform/README.md

 ## WIP

-This example is still under construction, and currently is not reliable enough.
+This example is still needs lots of testing.
+I (Almesi) encourage everyone to help with testing.

 ## Roadmap

-- [ ] Migrate evaluation code to use `stdLambda`
-- [ ] Ensure functions need to be registered by default
-- [ ] Ability to use colored text
 - [ ] Use `stdUIElement`
-- [ ] Intellisense / Auto-Complete